Understanding energy metrics

 Upgrades per 1,000 households

-The number of SEAI-supported home energy upgrades completed in 2024, expressed per 1,000 Census 2022 households.
-This measures retrofit delivery rate — how actively a county is improving its housing stock relative to its size.
+The number of SEAI-supported home energy upgrades completed in 2024, per 1,000 Census 2022 households.
+This shows the retrofit delivery rate — how actively a county is improving its housing stock relative to its size.
 Source: SEAI National Retrofit Plan Full Year Report 2024.

 BER coverage %

-The share of Census 2022 households that have a BER certificate on record.
-This is a proxy for how much of the housing stock has actually been assessed.
-Low coverage means the BER metrics (% E–G, % A–B) are based on a small sample and should be interpreted with caution.
+The share of Census 2022 households with a BER certificate on record.
+This shows how much of the housing stock has been assessed.
+Low coverage means the BER metrics (% E–G, % A–B) rest on a small sample — treat them with caution.

 - Limited (under 5%) — the sample is small; treat BER metrics as indicative only.